 Is it ok to get water on Ficus Audrey’s leaves?

 If you are overwatering, cease until the soil is completely dry.
-When you resume, avoid bottom watering and only add from the top with the first two inches of the soil are fully dry.
+When you resume, avoid bottom watering and only add from the top when the first two inches of the soil are fully dry.
 Less is more with a Ficus Audrey, so cease adding as soon as water emerges into the bottom tray.

-Can I water my Ficus Audrey with tap water?
+Can I water with tap water?

-You can use tap water for Ficus Audrey though it’s a good idea to let it stand for a minimum of 12 to 24 hours.
+You can use tap water for Ficus Audrey, though it’s a good idea to let it stand for a minimum of 12 to 24 hours.
 The water should be room temperature, neither cold nor warm.

 Ficus Audrey are generally low-maintenance houseplants.
 Just keep an eye on your watering cycles to ensure your plant has the best conditions to thrive.